caspii/casparwre.de/_drafts/2022-05-12-12-months-as-a-solo-developer.md

 !['Nebelmeer'](/images/google-search-scoreboard.png){:class="img-responsive"}

-The site you see at the next spot (Scorecount) was beating me for a long time.
+The site you see in the second spot (Scorecount) used to be in the top spot.
 After ignoring this for some time, I eventually got round to taking a closer look at this competitor.
 It turns out that they were running a massive SEO scam operation.
 [I wrote a blog post about this which is a good yarn](https://casparwre.de/blog/seo-scam/).
 After publishing this post, Google punished the site and I am now number 1 🏆.
 Just to be clear, the main reason I was able to pull this off was a huge amount of luck.

 Almost all of my SEO efforts are now focussed on producing new and relevant content.
 The basic thing to get right is to have high-quality content that answers a question that someone will ask on Google.
 I try and write one of these articles per month and post them onto the Keepthescore.co blog.